telefonicaid/tartare/README.md

 ## Manual tests
 Although sometimes we have to do manual testing, that doesn't mean that your manual tests don't appear on the report.
-Simply describe your manual tests without a callback, and they will appear on the report tagged as manual tests.
+Simply describe your manual tests without passing a function, and they will appear on the report tagged as manual tests.

 ```javascript